 Step 6: Motion interpolation/smoothing

-I Import all of the /Artemis files into VEAI and use the Chronos/Fast function to smooth the cloud motion.
-I typically slow them down by expanding to 1.5x length and interpolate further by transcoding to 120fps.
-Leaving at 1.5x/30fps can work if you have a less powerful machine, 60fps would be better than 30.
-VEAI/Chronos provides a better result than either Premiere or Final Cut Pro can do using their optical flow algorithms.
+Import all of the /Artemis files into VEAI and use the Chronos/Fast function to smooth the cloud motion.
+I typically slow them down by expanding to 1.5-2.0x length and interpolate further by transcoding to 60fps.
+VEAI/Chronos provides a better result than either Premiere or Final Cut Pro can using their optical flow algorithms.
 This will use all available processors and takes anywhere from 30-60min per sequence on my 3.2 GHz 16-Core Xeon Mac Pro.
 Save these to a /Chronos folder.

 If any additional retiming causes optical flow errors I’ll use a frame-blended sequence for those bits and transition in and out of that during the portions that exhibit the errors, thereby eliminating them.

-Ironically, this workflow to capture beauty uses the same set of cameras that focus on tracking our most nightmarish disasters (and avoiding those).
-And in that I see it as the Yang to the ALERTWildfire project’s Yin.
+Ironically this workflow to capture beauty uses the same set of cameras that focus on tracking our most nightmarish disasters with the hope of avoiding and mitigating them.
+I see what how I’m using the same cameras to capture this beauty as the Yang to the ALERTWildfire project’s Yin.
 My hope in generating this imagery is to make it part of a larger project to help raise awareness of the system in advance of the 2022 fire season and enlist many thousands more fire spotters once they see these intimate views of all the beautiful spaces we have here in California to protect.

-We can all raise awareness of the ALERTWildfire network, and how it’s not just useful for spotting wildfires, but also as an immense source for appreciating the beauty of our natural world here in the West.
+We can all raise awareness of the ALERTWildfire network, and how it’s not just useful for spotting wildfires but also an instantly accessible way of experiencing the beauty of our natural world here in the West.